mcanouil/mickael.canouil.fr/content/post/2021-04-30-floating-toc-in-blogdown/index.md

 ## Default with a TOC

-First, let's edit the default `index.en.Rmd` file by adding three lines in the YAML header as we would have done in a regular `remarkdown::html_document` to add a TOC.
+First, let's edit the default `index.en.Rmd` file by adding three lines. in the YAML header as we would have done in a regular `remarkdown::html_document` to add a TOC.
+For a `blogdown` post, the output format is `blogdown::html_page`.
+This output format produces a headless html file (_i.e._,&nbsp;there is no need for header/body part, since the file is going to be included as a part of another html file).

 ```markdown
 output: